Coat of arms of the Jewish Autonomous Oblast

-The coat of arms of the Jewish Autonomous Oblast (Russian: Герб Еврейской автономной области, Gerb Yevreyskoy avtomnoy oblasti) is the official coat of arms of the Jewish Autonomous Oblast in Russia.
-The coat of arms consists of an Amur tiger standing on four legs with the tail and the head turned upwards, of which the latter is facing the observer.
-This specific position and occurrence of the Amur tiger in the coat of arms symbolizes the history and development of the Oblast.
-The coat is a heraldic French shield (the ratio of width to height is 8:9) and the background represents the color of the geographical characteristics of the Russian Far East; which includes taigas, hills, and meadows.
+The coat of arms of the Jewish Autonomous Oblast is the official coat of arms of the Jewish Autonomous Oblast in Russia.
+It consists of a Siberian tiger standing on four legs with the tail and the head turned upwards, of which the latter is facing the observer.
+This specific position and occurrence of the tiger symbolizes the history and development of the Oblast.
+The emblem is a heraldic French shield (the ratio of width to height is 8:9) and the background represents the color of the geographical characteristics of the Russian Far East, which includes taigas, hills, and meadows.